nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_consultation_guidance.md

 Where a Consultation is marked as confidential it will (as per the structured requirements on confidentially) not be included returned data and the Confidential Items warning message will be included in the `List` containing the query response.

 Where a Consultation is not marked as confidential but includes items that are marked as confidential or are considered sensitive, the following information is returned:
-* The Consultation will be included in the response as normal
+* the Consultation will be included in the response as normal
-* The confidential item(s) will NOT be included in the response
+* the confidential item(s) will NOT be included in the response
-* There will be NO reference to the confidential item(s) in the `List` profiles defining the Consultation structure.
+* there will be NO reference to the confidential item(s) in the `List` profiles defining the Consultation structure
-* The Confidential Items warning message will be included in the `List` for the relevant type of type data that was omitted.
-For example, if a piece of uncategorised data was excluded as it was confidential then the warning code would be in the list of uncategorised data that was returned as part of the query.
-The warning will NOT be included in the `List` profiles defining the Consultation structure.
+* the Confidential Items warning message will be included in the `List` for the relevant type of type data that was omitted (for example, if a piece of uncategorised data was excluded as it was confidential then the warning code would be in the list of uncategorised data that was returned as part of the query) - the warning will NOT be included in the `List` profiles defining the Consultation structure

 In effect, there will be a warning message that items were excluded from the response due to confidentiality but there will be no indication from which Consultation(s) they were removed from.